Is 2021 the Year to Trade Renting for Owning?

 You Don’t Need to Have Perfect Credit

 Credit requirements for buying a home aren’t nearly as stringent as they once were.
 Of course, the higher your credit score, the better, but if you have less-than-perfect credit, your dream home isn’t necessarily out of reach.
-A score of 720 or higher is usually considered to be outstanding by most lenders.

 If you're considering buying a home this year, be sure to take these points into account.
 While interest rates and requirements can change quickly, there are currently multiple options available to help you achieve your homeownership goals.